rwharton/pulsar_docker/README.md

 # pulsar_docker
-Builds a docker image for a pulsar analysis packages and few extras on Ubuntu 16.04 LTS.
+Builds a docker image for a pulsar analysis packages and few extras on Ubuntu 18.04 LTS.
+Forked from https://github.com/mserylak/pulsar_docker

 # Includes
 - calceph